pingcap/docs/tidb-cloud/connect-tidbcloud-to-vercel.md

 [Vercel](https://vercel.com/) is the platform for frontend developers, providing the speed and reliability innovators need to create at the moment of inspiration.

-## Introduction

-This guide will walk you through connecting your TiDB Cloud clusters to Vercel projects.
+This guide introduces how to connect your TiDB Cloud clusters to Vercel projects.

 To connect your TiDB Cloud database to your Vercel projects, you can use one of the following methods: